2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Also, if any kind of ship makes you yawn (or seasick), you can also enjoy a little extra outdoor time on dry land at Onshi-Hakone Park on the lake's southern edge.
 There are a couple of trails and even an observation deck, but it's a gamble whether Mount Fuji will grace you with its presence.

 The Japanese garden architecture is always something that calms even the fidgetiest souls, myself included.
 Make sure to take the 200 old, stone stairs up to the higher section where you can get cool views of the lake at the observation deck.
-Overall, it‘s a nice walk and not that many people make their way to the park, especially when compared to the crowds playing pirate.
+Overall, it‘s a nice walk, and not that many people make their way to the park, especially when compared to the crowds playing pirates.

 Day 2, stop 3: Owakudani and Hakone Ropeway